-- As per Regulation 5 of "The Reporting System on Accounting Separation" 10.3 Regulation, 2004", the service providers are required to submit audited reports based on historical cost accounting every year within six months of the end of accounting year to TRAI.
+- 10.3 As per Regulation 5 of "The Reporting System on Accounting Separation" Regulation, 2012", the service providers are required to submit audited reports based on historical cost accounting every year within six months of the end of accounting year to TRAI.
 These Accounting Separation Reports are reconciled with the annual financial statements of the companies.
 The telecom service sector companies which will be required to follow IND AS shall have the option at the time of adoption of IND AS to measure their fixed assets at fair value or at carrying amount (historical cost) under IND AS 101.
 In subsequent years, the company shall also have option under IND AS-16 to opt for Cost model (historical cost) or Revaluation model (Fair value) to measure their fixed assets and accordingly maintain the fixed assets records.
 To fulfill the requirements of TRAI's existing Accounting Separation Regulations, the company will have to keep separate records of fixed assets on historical cost basis even where it opts for fair value method at the time of adoption of IND AS or subsequently.
-This aspect can be discussed with service providers during the ongoing review of the Accounting Separation Regulation. - 10.4 There are certain options/alternatives available under IND AS.
+As the date of implementation of IND AS has not yet been decided, this matter will be taken up in due course. - 10.4 There are certain options/alternatives available under IND AS.
 This may result in a different accounting treatment of a same transaction by two different telecom companies depending upon the exercise of option/selection of a particular accounting treatment.
 Consequently, the return and financial position of such companies may differ even though the nature of the underlying transaction is same. - 10.5 As and when the date of implementation of IND AS is notified by the Ministry of Corporate Affairs, due to the phasing of implementation, there will be two categories of telecom service sector companies viz. companies which are required to follow IND AS and companies which are not required to follow the IND AS.
 There will also be two sets of accounting standards under the